mmguinness/remote-book-club/README.md

 ## About

 A simple website to host a remote book club.
 Users can log in to add suggestions to the reading list, see the current book or review the reading history.
+Read me about about how I built it [here](https://mmguinness.github.io/portfolio/portfolio/2022/05/12/Model-view-controller.html).

-### Work in progress screenshots
+### Work in progress screenshot

-Current status:
+Current status, approaching MVP:

 ![](./images/Work-in-progress-220519.png)